Coline Mouny, Carla Thomas, Domenico Colucci and others are enlisted in the challenge

 For the third year in a row, Le Monde is kicking off its urban innovation competition.
 The Le Monde Smart Cities Awards are intended to promote the best urban transformation projects deserving to receive greater attention, so that others can follow their example, adapting it if necessary to their own context.

-As a company, municipality, association or even an individual, perhaps you have considered or started implementing an original and effective solution for your urban environment.
-Le Monde invites you introduce your project and vie for one of the Le Monde Smart Cities awards.
+As a company, municipality, association, student, individual, perhaps you have considered or started implementing an original and effective solution for your urban environment.
+Le Monde invites you introduce your project and apply for one of the Le Monde Smart Cities awards.